harvest-to-order/OFN-User-Guide---Master/basic-features/subscriptions/subscriptions-the-customers-perspective.md

 Customers must have an account with Harvest To Order before you can process subscription orders for them.

-To create an account, direct the customer to the local Harvest To Order home page and 'Login' at the top right hand corner.
+To create an account, direct the customer to the Harvest To Order home page and 'Login' at the top right hand corner.
 They'll be guided through registering with Harvest To Order. _**Customers must have an active email address to register**_.

 After signing up they'll be sent a confirmation email.
 Once they click on the link in this email their account will be confirmed and they will be able to login.